 The Board carries out its responsibilities directly and through its four standing committees.
 This provides proper oversight and accountability for specific aspects of governance, risk and the Corporation's business activities and affairs, and frees up the Board to focus more on our strategic priorities.
-The Board is currently comprised of seven directors, a majority of whom are "independent directors" within the meaning of NI 58-101.
+The Board is currently comprised of eight directors, a majority of whom are "independent directors" within the meaning of NI 58-101.

-As set out in the table under the heading "Election of Directors" above, all seven of the current directors are proposed to be nominated for election at the Meeting.
+As set out in the table under the heading "Election of Directors" above, all eight of the current directors are proposed to be nominated for election at the Meeting.
 Messrs.
 Lundin, Heppenstall, Charter, Bruijnzeels, Sanness and Ms. Dimitrov are independent for the purposes of NI 58-101.
 A director is independent if he or she has no direct or indirect material relationship with the Corporation.
 A "material relationship" is a relationship which could, in the view of the Board, be reasonably expected to interfere with such member's independent judgment.
 Certain types of relationships are, by their nature, considered to be material relationships.
 In determining whether a particular director is an "independent director" or a "non-independent director", the Board considers the factual circumstances of each director in the context of NI 58-101 and National Instrument 52-110 Audit Committees.
 Mr. Nicholson is not independent for the purposes of NI 58-101 because he is part of management of the Corporation.
+Mr. Festival is not independent for the purposes of NI 58-101 because he was formerly the CEO of BlackPearl and because he is a party to a transitional services agreement with the Corporation following the acquisition of BlackPearl in December 2018.